 I was vaguely familiar with the concept of Sugar Daddies (SDs) and Sugar Babies (SBs) – young women, from college age to about mid-twenties, dating older, richer men to fund their way through their studies.
 They could be doing waitressing, hostessing or lap dancing, but they had chosen sugar dating.
-When my friend (let’s call her T) suggested that I try sugar dating, my instant reaction was “I’m far too old to be a sugar baby”.
+When a friend suggested that I try sugar dating, my instant reaction was “I’m far too old to be a sugar baby”.
 Surely I’d be more suitable as a Sugar Mama!
 The secondary, more nuanced reaction, was that dating someone who would provide money and gifts in exchange for my company, intimacy, sex, was complete anathema to a radical feminist who believes in women being independent and free creatures, answerable to no man.
 The final reaction was: “Hmm, but should I try it anyway?”

 The rationale and traditional justification for sugar-dating is that it is honest about the transactional nature of every relationship.
 Relationships between men and women are the oldest form of power exchange.
 In the eyes of some (not me) men should pay for meals and drinks, buy gifts for women, and treat her like a princess.
 For millennia, men have traded social status for sex, while women have traded youth and beauty in exchange for security and protection.
 Whilst the 20th century gave women opportunities to create independent lives and rethink their roles in society, can we really pretend that there isn’t always some bartering of roles in every relationship?
 “You earn the money, deal with lawn care and take out the garbage; I’ll take care of everything else in this family”, or some variant thereof.
 Isn’t that proof that we are still in the business of trading when it comes to relationships?